ABaldosano/ABaldosano/README.md

 **President** · Society of Information Technology Enthusiasts (PSU-SITE) `Aug 2024 – Present`

-Leading PSU's IT student organization — organizing tech events, representing the student body in university-level engagements, and driving developer culture within the College of Sciences.
+Leading PSU's IT student organization, organizing tech events, representing students in university-level settings, and building technical culture within the College of Sciences.

 - Organized and facilitated IT-focused seminars, workshops, and inter-collegiate events
 - Represented BSIT students in institutional and organizational settings